Tight Bounds on $\ell_1$ Approximation and Learning of Self-Bounding Functions

 \subsection{Learning Models}

 Our learning algorithms are in one of two standard models of learning.
 The first one assumes that the learner has access to random examples of an unknown function from a known set of functions.
-This model can be seen as a generalization of Valiant's PAC learning model to real-valued functions \cite{Valiant:84}. \begin{definition}[$\ell_1$ PAC learning] Let $\F$ be a class of real-valued functions on $\zo^n$ and let $\D$ be a distribution on $\zo^n$.
-An algorithm $\A$ PAC learns $\F$ on $\D$, if for every $\epsilon > 0$ and any target function $f \in \F$, given access to random independent samples from $\D$ labeled by $f$, with probability at least $\frac{2}{3}$, $\A$ returns a hypothesis $h$ such that $\E_{x \sim \D} [ |f (x) - h(x) | ] \leq \epsilon.$ \end{definition} While in general Valiant's model does not make assumptions on the distribution $\D$, here we only consider the {\em distribution-specific} version of the model in which the distribution is fixed and is uniform over $\zo^n$.
+This model can be seen as a generalization of Valiant's PAC learning model to real-valued functions \citep{Valiant:84}.
+While in general Valiant's model does not make assumptions on the distribution $\D$, here we only consider the {\em distribution-specific} version of the model in which the distribution is fixed and is uniform over $\zo^n$. \begin{definition}[Distribution-specific $\ell_1$ PAC learning] Let $\F$ be a class of real-valued functions on $\zo^n$ and let $\D$ be a distribution on $\zo^n$.
+An algorithm $\A$ PAC learns $\F$ on $\D$, if for every $\epsilon > 0$ and any target function $f \in \F$, given access to random independent samples from $\D$ labeled by $f$, with probability at least $\frac{2}{3}$, $\A$ returns a hypothesis $h$ such that $\E_{x \sim \D} [ |f (x) - h(x) | ] \leq \epsilon.$ \end{definition}

-Agnostic learning generalizes the definition of PAC learning to scenarios where one cannot assume that the input labels are consistent with a function from a given class \cite{Haussler:92,KearnsSS:94} (for example as a result of noise in the labels). \begin{definition}[$\ell_1$ agnostic learning] Let $\F$ be a class of real-valued functions on $\zo^n$ and let $\D$ be any fixed distribution on $\zo^n$.
-For any distribution $\D'$, let $\mbox{opt}(\D',\F)$ be defined as: An algorithm $\A$, is said to agnostically learn $\F$ on $\D$ if for every $\epsilon> 0$ and any distribution $\D'$ on $\zo^n \times \R^n$ such that the marginal of $\D'$ on $\zo^n$ is $\D$, given access to random independent examples drawn from $\D'$, with probability at least $\frac{2}{3}$, $\A$ outputs a hypothesis $h$ such that $\E_{(x,y) \sim \D'} [ |h(x)- y| ] \leq \mbox{opt}(\D') + \epsilon.$ \end{definition}
+Agnostic learning generalizes the definition of PAC learning to scenarios where one cannot assume that the input labels are consistent with a function from a given class \citep{Haussler:92,KearnsSS:94} (for example as a result of noise in the labels). \begin{definition}[Distribution-specific $\ell_1$ agnostic learning] Let $\F$ be a class of real-valued functions on $\zo^n$ and let $\D$ be any fixed distribution on $\zo^n$.
+For any distribution $\D'$, let $\mbox{opt}(\D',\F)$ be defined as: An algorithm $\A$, is said to agnostically learn $\F$ on $\D$ if for every {\em excess error} $\epsilon> 0$ and any distribution $\D'$ on $\zo^n \times \R$ such that the marginal of $\D'$ on $\zo^n$ is $\D$, given access to random independent examples drawn from $\D'$, with probability at least $\frac{2}{3}$, $\A$ outputs a hypothesis $h$ such that $\E_{(x,y) \sim \D'} [ |h(x)- y| ] \leq \mbox{opt}(\D') + \epsilon.$ \end{definition}